 Monitoring near endangered and threatened (E&T) and protected species habitat is designed to provide data which can be used to evaluate the effectiveness of protection measures established for E&T species and critical habitat.
 Each year, zones, districts, or programs must reassess the presence of E&T species and their habitats.
-Should a species be found in the jurisdiction of a Program area that is not addressed in this document or the current Biological Assessment, the ECT must be contacted immediately at (301) 734-7121.
+Should a species be found in the jurisdiction of a Program area that is not addressed in this document or the current Biological Assessment, the ECT must be contacted immediately at (301) 734-7592.
 Appropriate action will be taken to implement the proper protection measures and monitoring to assure that Program operations do not disturb the species or critical habitat in question.
 This monitoring plan lists all protected and proposed species known to occur in TX, NM, and OK as of the writing of this document and their associated protection measures on pages B1-9.
-The U.S. Fish and Wildlife Service has not issued its concurrence with the protection measures.
-No changes are expected and the Program should use the protection measures listed below.
-If any changes occur, the Program will be notified so that the correct protection measure can be implemented.
 If any of the listed species is found near Program cotton, the protection measure for that species must be implemented.